datnguye/snowbim/README.md

-# sfbim
+# snowbim
-This is to
+This is to do something awesome between snowflake database and tabular model file (.bim)

 Virtual enviroment:
 ```